sarakarimi/PlantMap/README.md

 ## Introduction
 TODO

+## Scalable solution
+TODO mention we are using FedN and a short intro to federated learning and aggregation methods

-## Methods
+## Machine Learning Methods
-TODO
+Since the solution entails performing **image segmentation and object detection/classification** tasks on images, the following sections detail the machine learning approaches employed for each specific task.

-### Segmentation of objects in the images
+### Segmentation of images
-We use the [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything) to perform segmentation on the images.
+We use the  to perform segmentation on the images.
+To perform image segmentation, we leverage the [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything), a versatile and state-of-the-art tool designed for robust segmentation across diverse image datasets.

-### Classification of flower species in the images
+### Classification of objects in the images
-With segmentations at hand, we explore two approaches for the classification part: <br>
+With the segmentations in place, we explore two approaches for the classification task:

-(1) unsupervised classification method that uses feature matching, and (2) supervised classification that uses pre-trained [CLIP](https://github.com/openai/CLIP) model.
+1. **Unsupervised Classification** : This method relies on feature matching to group segments of the original image that match with a given example without requiring labeled data.

+2. **Supervised Classification** : This approach utilizes the pre-trained [CLIP](https://github.com/openai/CLIP) model, leveraging its powerful multi-modal capabilities to classify segments based on learned visual and the provided textual prompts.

-#### 1. Unsupervised Classification
+#### Unsupervised Classification
 TODO add description of the method

-#### 2. Supervised Classification
+#### Supervised Classification
 TODO add description of the method

 ## Data Annotation
+TODO

 ## Experiments & Results
 TODO